MicrosoftDocs/win32/desktop-src/WmiPJobObjProv/win32-namedjobobjectactginfo.md

 Access type: Read-only
 </dt> </dl>

-Number of bytes transferred during operations, other than read and write, by all of the processes that have been associated with the job—including all of the processes currently associated with the job.
+Number of bytes transferred during operations, other than read and write, by all of the processes that have been associated with the job including all of the processes currently associated with the job.

 For more information about using **uint64** values in scripts, see [Scripting in WMI](https://msdn.microsoft.com/library/aa389763).